PyFilesystem/pyfilesystem2/docs/source/implementers.rst

 With a little care, you can implement a PyFilesystem interface for any filesystem, which will allow it to work interchangeably with any of the built-in FS classes and tools.

-To create a PyFilesystem interface, derive a class from :class:`fs.base.FS` and implement the seven :ref:`essential-methods`.
+To create a PyFilesystem interface, derive a class from :class:`fs.base.FS` and implement the :ref:`essential-methods`.
 This should give you a working FS class.

 Take care to copy the method signatures *exactly*, including default values.
 It is also essential that you follow the same logic with regards to exceptions, and only raise exceptions in :mod:`fs.errors`.